gpittis/Pattern-Recognition-and-Machine-Learning/README.md

 ## Part D: Classification Algorithm Development

 - **Training Set**:
-  - `datasetTV.csv` as the training set.
+  - `datasetTV.csv`
   - 8743 samples with 224 features per sample, followed by a label (1,...,5) in the last column.

 - **Test Set**:
-  - `datasetTest.csv` as the test set.
+  - `datasetTest.csv`
   - 6955 samples without provided labels.

+- **Implementation Steps**:
+  - Classification Algorithms Used in Part D:
+    - k-Nearest Neighbors
+    - Gaussian Naive Bayes
+    - Multinomial Logistic Regression
-- **Task**:
+    - Decision Trees
-  - Classification algorithm using any chosen method.
-  - Optional feature preprocessing as deemed necessary.

-- **Model Application**:
+    - Random Forest
+    - MLP (Multilayer Perceptron)
+    - SVM (Support Vector Machine)
+  - Training of classification algorithms on the training set
+  - Determination of the best model for each classification algorithm
+  - Finding the overall best model
+  - Application of PCA (Principal Component Analysis) method to the overall best model
   - Application of the final, trained model to the test set.
-  - Extraction of a vector `labelsX` representing the predicted labels.
+  - Extraction of a vector named labels25.npy, representing the labels

 ## Collaborator
 - [Anastasis Gourdomichalis](https://github.com/anasgourd)